Suggested Activities for Stage 1 Alzheimer's

 The important things to look for in these activities are places for them to sit that don’t have a time crunch on them.
 A garden and a stream don’t come with clocks.
 You want something a person with dementia has enjoyed for their entire lives and it will mean a great day reliving their past instead of struggling to remember their present.

-Contact our caregiver agency to learn more about suggested activities for stage 1 and 2 Alzheimer's.
+Contact us to learn more about suggested activities for stage 1 and 2 Alzheimer's.